 Strategic planning for organisations

 How can an organization achieve real impact and success?
 How can a group achieve its goals effectively?
-How can we build democratic, sustainable organisations where members feel appreciated?
-The answer to these questions is strategic planning, which – to put it simply – is the creation of a comprehensive plan of action and operation.
+How can we build democratic, sustainable organizations where members feel appreciated?
+The answer to these questions is strategic planning, which is the creation and implementation of a comprehensive plan of action and operation.

-Since 2014, the School of Public Life has supported more than 30 organisations in strategic planning to develop their effective, sustainable and systematic operation.
-This work is tailored to the needs of every organization and takes shape in intensive multi-day retreats to develop their long-term goals.
-In recent years we worked with the Hungarian Civil Liberties Union, Budapest Pride and an independent online news portal, Mérce among others.
+Since 2014, the School of Public Life has supported more than 35 progressive organizations in strategic planning to develop their effective, sustainable and systematic operation.
+This work is tailored to the needs of every organization and takes shape in intensive multi-day retreats where we help our clients develop their long-term goals and plan their concrete activities.